-On the 100th anniversary of the birth of legendary film director Sergey Parajanov, which coincides with the centenary of the Armenian film industry, the Armenian Institute is proud to partner with the Armenian General Benevolent Union (AGBU), the National Cinema Center of Armenia (NCCA), and the British Film Institute (BFI) to host an enriching evening of Armenian film screenings at the renowned film theatre at BFI Southbank.
+On the 100th anniversary of the birth of legendary film director Sergey Parajanov, which coincides with the centenary of the Armenian film industry, the Armenian Institute is proud to partner with the Armenian General Benevolent Union (AGBU), the Cinema Foundation of Armenia (CFA), and the British Film Institute (BFI) to host an enriching evening of Armenian film screenings at the renowned film theatre at BFI Southbank.

 Born on 9 January 1924 in Tbilisi, Georgia to ethnic Armenian parents, Parajanov rose to become the icon of Armenian cinema.
 His most famous work, the 1969 film The Color of Pomegranates, loosely based on the life of 18th-century Armenian bard and poet Sayat Nova, has inspired countless artists since, among them Godard, Madonna, and Lady Gaga.
 A year before his birth, the Armenian film industry was officially nationalised as a key industry of Soviet Armenia, ushering in a prolific era in cinematic production.
 To celebrate this dual milestone, please join us for the rare opportunity to view two lesser-known masterpieces of Armenian cinema: